-Low budget Thanksgiving marketing ideas for small business owners
+Thanksgiving marketing ideas for small businesses on a budget

 What a month November is for you, if you’re a small business owner!
 It all starts with Thanksgiving, then there’s Black Friday, Small Business Saturday, Cyber Monday and Giving Tuesday!
 That means five special marketing campaign possibilities, in pretty much the same number of days.
 It is a wonderful opportunity for small business owners and independent professionals to get more sales and new customers.
 It can also look like a crazy task.
 So we are trying to give you some very practical ideas you can apply immediately and successfully.